 Dog and boy praying

-Heavenly Father, help us to not strike out in anger
+Heavenly Father, help me to not strike out in

-when things don't go our way.
-Thank You that Jesus
+anger when things don't go my way.
+Thank You that

-was struck for our sins so that we could receive
+Jesus was struck for my sins so that I could

-to help us witness to others by our example
+Spirit on me to help me witness to others by my

 CAN YOU FIND THIS STORY IN THE BIBLE?